 The primary reason for an animal shelter, and its efforts, is to reduce the homeless pet population and to prevent cruelty to animals.
 The members of Paws of Plainville, Inc., have experienced firsthand the need for an animal shelter in this area during the many years that this nonprofit organization has been in operation.
 The group also understands the legal and financial implications for municipalities with regards to building and operating such a facility.
 Therefore, Paws of Plainville, Inc. sponsored the creation of a new, independent nonprofit entity to be known as the 4 Paws Animal Shelter, Inc. The goal of this new organization is to build, operate and maintain a regional animal shelter to serve the needs of homeless domestic pets in the immediate area, giving emphasis to the host towns.
 The initial host towns are anticipated to be Plainville and Wrentham, MA.
-At present, these three towns do not have such a facility.
-However, to build such a facility takes many, many years.
+At present, these two towns do not have such a facility.
+However, to build one takes many, many years.

 In the meantime, Paws of Plainville, Inc. has established a temporary shelter to address the homeless cat population as the number of cats in need far exceeds the number of dogs in need.
 This is largely due to the fantastic strides of dog rescue and related legislation (such as licensing of dogs) in the New England states.